vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 *Chapter 4 - Stability Antipatterns &rarr; Force Multiplier* and *Chapter 5 - Stability Patterns &rarr; Governor*

-A specific limitation for the TAS autoscaler is that the CPU rules are not reliable.
+A specific limitation for the *Tanzu Application Service* autoscaler is that the CPU rules are not reliable.
 See
 [this advisory](https://pvtl.force.com/s/article/PCF-Autoscaler-Advisory-for-Scaling-Apps-Based-on-the-CPU-utilization?language=en_US)
 for more information.